Azure/Moneo/linux_service/README.md

 Instructions for Configuring, Installing and Launching Moneo services
 -----
-### Configuration and Instalation ###
+### Configuration and Installation ###
 Configuration/Installation is only required once.
-Afte that is complete the Linux services can be stopped and started as desired.
+Afte that is complete the Linux services can be started and stopped as desired.
 1. Configuration and installation of the Linux service is done with the following command:
    ```parallel-ssh -i -t 0 -h hostfile "sudo <Full Path to Moneo>/linux_service/configure_service.sh <Full Path to Moneo>"```
    - If You will only be launching the exporters without AZ monitor or Managed Prometheus Continue to the Launch Services section else continue.